fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

 #### Parameters

 **startingActivity**: the parent activity that is starting the Fujifilm SPA SDK.
 This will be used to provide information about the order when the Fujifilm SPA SDK (child app) finishes.
 **requestCode**: a user-defined request code to handle response messages.
 An integer that will be sent back in 'OnActivityResult' when the FujifilmSPASDKActivity finishes
 **apiKey**:  Fujifilm SPA apiKey you receive when you create your app at http://fujifilmapi.com.
 This apiKey is environment specific
 **environment**: Sets the environment to use.
 The apiKey must match your app’s environment set on http://fujifilmapi.com.
 **userId**: Optional parameter.
 This can be used to link a user with an order.
-MaxLength = 50 alphanumeric characters **shouldRetainUserInfo**: Save user information (address, phone number, email) for when the app is used a 2nd time.
+MaxLength = 50 alphanumeric characters
+**shouldRetainUserInfo**: Save user information (address, phone number, email) for when the app is used a 2nd time.
  **images**: ArrayList of FFImage objects.
 FFImage can be a local image (id, path) or public url (https://).
 Supported image types are jpeg/png.
 A maximum of 100 images can be sent in a given Checkout process.
 If more than 100 images are sent, only the first 100 will be processed.
 **promoCode**: Optional parameter to add a promo code to the order.
 Contact us through http://fujifilmapi.com for usage and support.
-**launchPage**: The page that the Website should launch when initialized.
-Valid values are (Home, Cart), defaults to Home **extraOptions** For future use, null is the only acceptable value currently
+**launchPage**: The page that the SDK should launch when initialized.
+Valid values are (Home, Cart), defaults to Home
+**extraOptions** For future use, null is the only acceptable value currently

 #### Finish Fujifilm SPA SDK